 Unfortunately this is a pattern in my life.
 Every time something like this happens, I feel sad that I treated my loved ones that way.
 Angry and ashamed that I did it again.
 Frustrated that this is still something I do, 10 years into my relationship with Jesus.
 But it’s his grace to point out our flaws, and gently nudge us back to the foot of the cross.
 I can’t make myself better, no matter how hard I try.
 All I can do is come to Jesus, knowing that I’m nothing without him, and let him heal the hurt in my heart that causes me to think and act the way I do.
 Allow him to bring transformation from the inside out.
 That to me is the essence of submission, and I believe it’s a concept that I will continually learn more about for the rest of my life.

 Thank you so much for taking the time to read this.
 As with every other discipline I have learned about this year, I have barely scratched the surface on the discipline of submission, so I’d highly recommend reading Celebration of Discipline yourself, and seeing what stands out to you.
-And whether you’ve been participating in this challenge yourself or not, I’d love to hear how you’ve practiced the discipline of submission in the comment section below or on our Facebook group, which can be found here.
+And whether you’ve been participating in this challenge yourself or not, I’d love to hear how you’ve practiced the discipline of submission in the comment section below.
 Have a wonderful August!